Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/users.md

         tenant_key: str
             API key for tenant
         offset: int - [optional]
-            Offset value to define starting position in a list.
+            Offset value to define the starting position in a list.
 [DEFAULT:= 0]
         limit: int - [optional]
             Define the limit of the list size.
 [DEFAULT:= 20]
         timeout: int - [optional]